 Faculty Research Teams

 As with all doctoral programs, the Ph.D. in Counseling Psychology places a strong value on engaging in the research process.
 Faculty supervise research teams that provide students with opportunities to gain experience with the research process, present at conferences, and publish.
-Current teams are studying GLBT issues, international issues, health disparities, career development, multicultural and early family career issues, sexuality, wellness, and masculinity.
+Current teams study GLBT issues, international issues, health disparities, career development, multicultural and early family career issues, sexuality, wellness, and masculinity.

 The program admits 7-8 students each year.
 Applicants are admitted once each year and are expected to begin coursework in the Fall semester; applicants for Spring admission are not considered.
 Students entering with a master's degree are expected to spend a minimum of three years in residence in Memphis and then complete a pre-doctoral internship in their fourth year.
 Students complete 78 hours of coursework in the substantive areas of psychology and counseling psychology, 12 hours of dissertation credit, and 9 hours of internship credit.

 Clinical Training Opportunities

 The Memphis area provides a wide variety of field training sites including mental health centers, hospitals/medical settings, college counseling centers, prisons, rehabilitation agencies, and independent practices.
 Students typically enroll in their first practicum placement in the summer of their first year.
-Most students enroll in four or five practica semesters during the program
+Most students enroll in four or five practica semesters during the program.
+Because of our urban location and the many needs of the Memphis community, practicum sites often provide services to a range of underserved populations.

 Student Financial Aid